Academic Campus Resources

 University Library

-The University Library includes Shields Library, the Physical Sciences & Engineering Library, the Carlson Health Sciences Library and the Blaisdell Medical Library.
-Visit the libraries to study, get help with your research assignments, and access textbooks for select courses.
+The University Library includes Shields Library, the Carlson Health Sciences Library and the Blaisdell Medical Library.
+Visit the libraries to study, get help with your research assignments, and borrow equipment (like chargers and calculators).